EduardoZepeda/coffee-bytes-hugo/content/posts/go-ciclos-o-bucles-for-break-continue-defer-if-y-else/index.en.md

 }
 ```

-### Loop with conditional
+### Loop with conditional or while loops in go

 In this type of loop a condition is evaluated, if the result is _true_, the block is executed, if not, that block of code is skipped.

-This type of for loop would be the equivalent of the _while_ loop.
+{{<box type="info" message="This type of for loop would be the equivalent of the _while_ loop in another programming languages">}}

 ```go
 counter := 0